tiy-curtissimo/learning-angularjs-with-timely/04-creating-the-application.md

 ## Telling AngularJS to Use the Module

 Find the opening `<body>` tag.
-To tell AngularJS that we want it to control the content of the body, we add the AngularJS instruction to manage it, the `ng-app` attribute.
-We set the attribute to the name that we used to declare our module "app".
+To tell AngularJS that we want it to control the content of the body, you add the AngularJS instruction to manage it, the `ng-app` attribute. you set the attribute to the name that we used to declare our module "app".

 ```html